H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/07_privacy/Privacy_and_Data_Stewardship.md

 ---

 *Draft — for board and counsel review.
-Not legal, tax, or regulatory advice.
-Harmony for Hope reviews materials for accuracy, privacy, permissions, and public-release suitability before public reliance.*
+Not legal, tax, cybersecurity, or regulatory advice.
+Harmony for Hope reviews project materials for accuracy, privacy, permissions, governance, and public-release suitability before public reliance.*